noops-challenge/mashbot/README.md

 Mashbot is a very powerful and very mysterious little Noop.
 Yesterday, Directbot, Hexbot, Polybot, and Vexbot meandered too close to the Mashbot and were sucked into its vortex.
 The force of Mashbot's core fused the Noops together into a new mega-API.

-With the Mashbot API, you can add colors to your polygons, vectors, and directions, and get combined shapes with your requests.
+With the Mashbot API, you can add colors to your polygons, vectors, and directions, and get a mix of object types with your API requests.

 ## 🍱 What can you do?